 First, and most importantly, all Handicap ID’s are issued and maintained by the USGA in their servers which means that your Handicap ID (which we call WHS#) is now part of a centralized database.

 Whenever a Grinter uploads a score in TheGrint app, we send that score to the USGA servers and they include it in your records.
-In a similar way, when a Grinter with a valid Handicap ID gets a score uploaded on a different site like GHIN.com the USGA sends that score to us so your account is 100% synced.
+In a similar way, when a Grinter with a valid Handicap ID gets a score uploaded on a different site like GHIN.com the USGA will include it in the Handicap Index calculation, and your Handicap Index in TheGrint will also update.

 If you already had a valid Handicap ID (like a GHIN#) before joining TheGrint, you can link the number for free like this: from TheGrint app > Menu > My Handicap > enter the # in the white box.